 Firstly, you need to test whether your other devices such as phones or iPads are linked to the network or not.

 - If other gadgets are getting the internet connection, try to disconnect one of them that is not in your use to review if your TV gets its connection.
 If yes, Wi-Fi signals were congested before.

-- If not, reboot your TV besides the Wi-Fi router, and wait for each device to restart again.
+- If not, reboot your TV beside the Wi-Fi router, and wait for each device to restart again.
 Once each device is turned on, try to connect to Wi-Fi again.

-- If your TV is showing no signs of Wi-Fi connection, there might be a fault that can be handled by the Samsung repair center.
+- If your TV is showing no signs of a Wi-Fi connection, there might be a fault that the Samsung repair center can handle.